Guide to the FOIA

 The FOIA allows members of the public to request records from Federal agencies.
 At the Social Security Administration (SSA), we are committed to promoting transparency and openness in government while balancing the need to protect certain information from release.

-Our Open Government portal helps point the public to our datasets and information to help answer your questions about our programs and operations.
+Visit our Open Government portal for datasets and information to help answer your questions about our programs and operations.

 The FOIA does not require agencies to disclose all records.
 Some examples of records we may not disclose are: